Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields: Concluding remarks

 It seems that the proof of Theorem~\ref{Todh} illuminates several interesting mathematical results of a more abstract nature.
 These results would be difficult to conjecture based only on their scalar version.
-For example, although the function $\la\mapsto\log|\f1{\la}\D A^{\la}|_{n\x d\x d}$ is linear if $d=1$, there seems to be no obvious reason, why the same function should be convex if $d>1$ (as claimed in Theorem~\ref{TT}).
+For example, although the function $\lambda\mapsto\log|\frac1{\lambda}\D A^{\lambda}|_{n\x d\x d}$ is linear if $d=1$, there seems to be no obvious reason, why the same function should be convex if $d>1$ (as claimed in Theorem~\ref{TT}).
 Next, while it is easy to see that the scalar function $p$ fulfils \eqref{Odh} if and only if the even part of the function $\log p$ attains its global minimum at $0$, such a characterization becomes quite ambiguous in the tensorial case, although the form of the inequality \eqref{Odh} remains the same.
 Here it seems that the choice of the inner product on $\R^{d\x d}$ plays a prominent role and in our case, the Frobenius inner product is considered as it arises naturally in the PDE applications (cf.\ Section~\ref{SecMot}).
-Note that Theorem~\ref{Lemf} provides only one example of matrix function (although quite non-trivial) satisfying \eqref{Odh}, while again this example is of no value in the scalar case.
-The author is convinced that there is plenty of room for further research of these and similar results of the algebraic-analytic nature.
+Note that Lemma~\ref{Lemf} provides only one example of matrix function (although quite non-trivial) satisfying \eqref{Odh}, while again this example is of no value in the scalar case.
+It thus seems that there is plenty of room for further exploration.